The Québec maritime Blog

 Notre-Dame Mountains Route (Route des Monts Notre-Dame) – Bas-Saint-Laurent

 Running from Saint-Luce to Saint-Jean-de-la-Lande, this route will take you through the Notre-Dame Mountains via scenic segments of routes 298, 234, 232, 296 and 295.

-Route des Baleines (Whale Route) – Côte-Nord
+Whale Route (Route des Baleines) – Côte-Nord

 The Whale Route follows Route 138 from Tadoussac all the way to Kegaska, through a vast region that is known as one of the best places in the world to observe marine mammals.
 To continue your adventure beyond the end of the road, you can board the Bella Desgagnés cargo ship and set off to explore the Lower North Shore!

-What to see or do along this tourist route: whale watching (obviously!) on land or by boat, 4 national parks, hiking along the Saguenay Fjord, bird watching, spectacular dams, archipelagoes shaped by the sea
+What to see or do along this tourist route: whale watching (obviously!) on land or by boat, 4 national parks, hiking along the Saguenay Fjord, bird watching, spectacular dams, archipelagos shaped by the sea

 Which of these tourist routes will you explore during your next vacation in the maritime regions of Québec?